 Balance Your Leases and Expire Dates

 You should explore the ramifications of all such tenant events, and any others in the relative property leases that impact the owner.
-In doing this the property is carefully prepared for sales activity, leasing opportunity, and all other future income opportunities.
+In doing this the property is carefully prepared for sales activity, leasing opportunity, and all other future property income opportunities.

 Seek to minimise major ‘dips’ for your clients in cash flow and the threat of vacancy periods.
-The lease and the balance of all the leases against each other is, therefore, a big part of tenant balance.
+The lease and the balance of all the leases against each other is, therefore, a big part of the tenant mix balance.

 You would not normally want to have a number of leases falling vacant at or around the same time.
 This is only done when you want to remix or redevelop the property and hence the only way to achieve that would be through the creation of vacancies.